 Sage essential oil has also been found to act as an antioxidant, helping to inhibit the effects of free radicals in the body and prevent cell damage.

 If left without the proper defences to attack them, free radicals can slowly destroy the body and lead to a number of debilitating illnesses, making antioxidants an integral part of our overall wellness.

 It is speculated that sage oil gets its antioxidant abilities from the presence of rosmarinic acid and carnosic acid in the oil.
 Regardless, these antioxidant effects could be incredibly valuable.

-A study in 2014 found that the oil’s antioxidant properties can help protect the body from damage caused by oxidative stress and may even play a role in preventing the development of serious diseases.
+A study in 2014 found that sage oil’s antioxidant properties can also help protect the body from damage caused by oxidative stress and may even play a role in preventing the development of serious diseases.

-Sage oil is not only cleansing, but it also soothes and heals.
-The oil has been found to have anti-inflammatory properties that allow it to calm conditions such as acne and eczema.
+Certain sources have recognised sage oil for its anti-inflammatory properties that allow it to calm conditions such as acne and eczema.

 In addition to its other benefits, sage can play a protective role in our digestive health.

 A study in 2011 found that sage promotes the discharge of bile in the digestive system.
 This allows it to soothe the stomach and digestive tract and prevent harm caused by excess acid, improving the functionality of the digestive system.

 The oil’s anti-inflammatory benefits also extend to our digestive health.
 A study in 2001 found that the oil can help cure inflammation in the stomach and digestive tract, reducing discomfort and gastric distress.